Ghullam Hyder Mehjoor Solangi

-Ghullam Hyder Mehjoor (born 23 February 1941) is a Sindhi historian, sufi, poet, artist, former Teacher, musician, educationist, politician, and journalist from Pakistan.
-Born in Naushehro Feroze district, Sindh he has written three books including "Daga achu monkhy Dah Han (Come Bull hit me), “History of Rajput Solangi (Solanki)" and "Kashkol e Mehjoor".
+Ghullam Hyder Mehjoor (born 23 February 1941) is a Sindhi historian, sufi, poet, artist, teacher, musician, educator, politician, and journalist from Pakistan.
+He wrote three books including Daga achu monkhy Dah Han (Come Bull hit me), History of Rajput Solangi (Solanki) and Kashkol e Mehjoor.

-Early life and education
+Early life

-He was born in a small village "Murad Solangi" near Dalipota, Sindh.
-According to his biography He was cared for by his mother and came to "Thatt Solangi" an ancient village in central Sindh.
-He is currently living in Moro.
-At first he passed Sindhi, Urdu final examinations.
-Then he passed Elementary drawing examinations and when he was in sixth class English he passed his teacher's interview and was appointed primary Head master at "Attar Khan Marri" village.
-He passed his English final in 1960, matric private in 1962.
-From 1963 to 64 He passed F.A.C and B.A Sindhi from SV training course Collage Mithiani.
+He was born in Murad Solangi village near Dalipota.
+He was cared for by his mother and came to Thatt Solangi, an ancient village in central Sindh.
+He passed Sindhi and Urdu final examinations.
+He further passed elementary drawing examinations and in sixth class English, he passed his teacher's interview and was appointed primary Head master at Attar Khan Marri village.
+He passed his English final in 1960 and matric private in 1962.
+From 1963 to 64 He passed F.A.C and B.A Sindhi from SV training course College Mithiani.

-As a teacher
+Career

+Teacher

-During duty he grew students interests in gardening and Scouting, like H.M Khawaja a late Sindhi Educationist.
+He encouraged students' interests in gardening and Scouting.
 He taught students to recite the national anthem in rhythm as a better way to give respect to national flag.
-He made students confident to participate in debates, taking part in sports and big stage speeches. which were being presented by multiple school head masters and education officers.
-His high interests were to manage parks, making world maps with cement in good locations of school, decorate classrooms with pretty drawings, farm flowers in part time.
-He did his duty in branch middle schools almost half of his life.
-He retired after doing duty twenty years and three months.
+He supported students participating in debates, taking part in sports and oratory.
+He had strong interest on managing parks, making world maps in cement, decorating classrooms with drawings, and farming flowers.
+He retired after twenty years and three months of teaching.

 Political life

-From his student life Mehjoor has been active in national and parliamentary politics.
-In 1988 he was an independent candidate at PS-7 Nawabshah (now Shaheed Benezirabad) against two heavy weight politicians of that time one of them was Abdul Haq Bhurt former provincial anti-corruption minister.
-And second was Ghullam Mustafa Jatoi who had become an acting prime minister at that time.
-His election symbol was "Scissor" because in election symbols cicle and other labour representing symbols were not contained which he had wished.
-His election campaign was done alone by his self on a Bicycle with pamphlets which an advance and strange election campaign from any politician at that time.
-Although he got not too much success but his propose was to reduce the afraid of landlords from farmers and lower-class people in which he succeeded.
+As a student Mehjoor was active in national and parliamentary politics.
+In 1988 he was an independent candidate at PS-7 Nawabshah (now Shaheed Benezirabad).
+His election symbol was "Scissor".
+His election campaign was done on a bicycle with pamphlets, which was unusual at that time.
+He was not victorious, but his goal to protect tenant farmers lower-income people from exploitation by landlords had more success.